Does the soap have a rancid smell?

 Can the fishnet be recycled?

-The material nylon can be recycled, but only unique recycling systems can separate this product.
+Nylon can be recycled, but unique recycling systems can separate this product.

 So we recommend always throwing the sponges into containers for plastic.